pupilfirst/pupilfirst/docs/developers/docs/development_setup.md

 The following command should install all required dependencies on Ubuntu.
 If you're using another _flavour_ of Linux, adapt the command to work with the package manager available with your distribution.

-    sudo apt-get install imagemagick postgresql postgresql-contrib autoconf libtool nginx
+    sudo apt-get install imagemagick postgresql postgresql-contrib autoconf libtool nginx libpq-dev

 ### Install Ruby & Node.js

 Use [asdf](https://asdf-vm.com/) to install Ruby and Node.js.
-You can find the required versions in the `.tool-versions` file.
+Simply run `asdf install` from the project directory.
+It'll read the required versions from the `.tool-versions` file and install them.

 ### Install Rubygems